Flight dispatcher: Operational control

 Dispatchers usually share responsibility for the exercise of operational control, which gives them authority to divert, delay or cancel a flight.
-Requirements set forth in 14 CFR Part 121 govern dispatch release in the United States.
+Legal requirements known as "14 CFR part 121" govern dispatch release in the United States.
 After the release of a flight (in a joint responsibility environment) the dispatcher uses sophisticated software tools to monitor the flight's progress and advises the flight crew of any circumstances that might affect flight safety.
 They are in constant communication with the air crew and could be contacted through phone, radio, and ACARS (aircraft communications and reporting system).
 Shared responsibility adds a layer of checks and balances to aircraft operation and greatly improves safety.

 Joint Aviation Authorities (JAR) OPS 1 did mandate the use of an operational control system with flight dispatchers/joint responsibility/flight watch.
-The European Union Aviation Safety Agency (EASA) has implemented operational control system requirements and continues to develop enhanced training standards for flight operations officers and flight dispatchers to align with ICAO Annex 6 provisions."
+The pan-European European Aviation Safety Agency (EASA) issued a requirement mandating the use of such an operational control system.